 The Shuttle Mediation Approach

-The shuttle approach, also known as shuttle mediation approach.
+The shuttle approach, also known as the shuttle mediation approach.
 The accepted form of mediation.
 Does it work and is it the best form of mediation.
 A recent article by Linda Kochanski examined the pros and cons of this form of mediation.
 My Experience in Shuttle Mediation.
-In family law we endeavor to avoid litigation in […]
+In family law, we endeavour to avoid litigation […]

 The Shuttle Mediation Approach